Pair production of heavy charged gauge bosons in $pp$ collisions at LHC: Abstract

 \section{Abstract}

-Two opposite charged new heavy gauge boson pair production is studied in this paper at Large Hadron Collider.
-These bosons are known to be $W^{'}$ boson as it is the heavy version of Standard Model's weak force carrier, the W boson.
-The production cross section and decay width in proton-proton collision at 14 TeV center of mass energy are calculated for different masses of $W^{'}$ and coupling strengths.
+Two oppositely charged new heavy gauge boson pair production at the Large Hadron Collider (LHC), is presented in this paper.
+These bosons are known as $W^{'}$ boson due to the reason that it is the heavy version of Standard Model's weak force carrier, the $W$ boson.
+The production cross section and decay width in proton-proton ($pp$) collision at \sqrts~= 8 TeV are calculated for different masses and coupling strengths of $W^{'}$.
 Efficiencies for different signal regions and branching ratios for different decay channels are computed.
-In this study the pair production ($W^{'^{+}}W^{'^{-}}$) is considered in emerging new physics as a result of proton-proton collision with final state containing two tau leptons and two neutrinos (each $W^{'}$ decay to tau and its neutrino).
-The event selection efficiency is used that is given in CMS experiment for the mass of $W^{'}$ to set lower limits for different coupling strengths of $W^{'}$ and results are given in this paper.
-For heavy gauge bosons when coupling strength is similar to that of Standard Model's W boson, the mass of $W^{'}$ at confidence level of $95\%$ below 305 GeV are excluded.
+In this study, the pair production ($W^{'^{+}}W^{'^{-}}$) is considered in emerging new physics as a result of $pp$ collision at \sqrts~= 8 TeV at the LHC with final state containing two tau ($\tau$) leptons and two neutrinos (each $W^{'}$ decay to $\tau$ and its neutrino).
+The event selection efficiency similar to the CMS experiment is used for the mass of $W^{'}$ to set lower limits for different coupling strengths of $W^{'}$ and, the obtained results are presented in this work.
+For heavy gauge bosons, when coupling strength is similar to that of Standard Model's $W$ boson, the mass of $W^{'}$ below 445 GeV are excluded at a confidence level of $95\%$.